yezz123/authx/docs/configuration/database/encodedb.md

 You could check the [documentation](https://www.encode.io/databases/) for more information.

-- Check that you Install requirements:
+- Check that you install requirements:

 ```shell
 pip install authx[encodedb]